 Our sample was drawn from a large country club organization, hereafter referred to as Golfcorp.
-Golfcorp has 66 country clubs across the United States and roughly 70,000 customermembers and it employs approximately 8,000 people.
+Golfcorp has 66 country clubs across the United States and roughly 70,000 customer-members, and it employs approximately 8,000 people.
 Our sample consisted of all 66 Golfcorp country clubs.
-Within our sample, 31.4% of employees were women, 18.1% were Latino, 6.7% were African-American, and 1.7% were Asian-American or Native-American.
+In our sample, 31.4 percent of employees were women, 18.1 percent were Latino, 6.7 percent were African American, and 1.7 percent were Asian American or Native American.